TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Introduction

 The primary contribution of this paper is to provide new perspectives on throwing: in particular -- its relationship to grasping, its efficient learning by combining physics with trial and error, and its potential to improve practical real-world picking systems.
 We provide several experiments and ablation studies in both simulated and real settings to evaluate the key components of our system.
 We observe that throwing performance strongly correlates with the quality of grasps, and experimental results show that our formulation is capable of learning synergistic grasping and throwing policies for arbitrary objects in real settings.
+An after-the-fact analysis of what the deep network learns, shows that the deep features internal to TossingBot effectively use visual appearance to cluster objects based on geometric and physical attributes -- without any explicit supervision other than the goal to throw with accuracy.
 Qualitative results (videos) are available at \href{http://tossingbot.cs.princeton.edu/}{http://tossingbot.cs.princeton.edu}